codalab/codalab-worksheets/README.md

 Now we can apply the same thing to `b.txt` that we did to `a.txt`:

-    cl mimic a.txt sorted-a.txt b.txt sorted-b.txt
+    cl mimic a.txt a-sorted.txt b.txt b-sorted.txt

 We can check that `b.txt.sorted` contains the desired sorted result:

-    cl cat sorted-b.txt
+    cl cat b-sorted.txt

 Normally, we define macros as abstract entities.
 Here, notice that we've started instead by creating a concrete example, and then used analogy to reapply this.
 A positive side-effect is that every macro automatically comes with an example of how it is used!

+We can make the notion of a macro even more explicit.
+Let's rename `a.txt` to `sort-in` and `a-sorted.txt` to `sort-out`:

+    cl edit a.txt --name sort-in
+    cl edit a-sorted.txt --name sort-out

-If `a.txt` was called `sort-in` and `sorted-a.txt` was called `sort-out`, then we can use the following syntactic sugar:
+Then we can use the following syntactic sugar:

-    cl macro sort b.txt sorted-b.txt
+    cl macro sort b.txt b-sorted.txt

 In Codalab, macros are not defined ahead of time, but are constructed on the fly from the bundle DAG.